rails/rails/guides/source/migrations.md

 ### Migrations are Classes

-A migration is a subclass of <tt>ActiveRecord::Migration</tt> that implements two methods: +up+ (perform the required transformations) and +down+ (revert them).
+A migration is a subclass of `ActiveRecord::Migration` that implements two methods: +up+ (perform the required transformations) and +down+ (revert them).